SmartFactory-KL/shellsmith/docs/contributing.md

 ```

 !!! note
-    Documentation lives in the `docs/` folder and uses Markdown with Material features like tabs, notes, and admonitions.
+    Documentation lives in the `docs/` folder and uses Markdown with Material features.

 Then open [http://localhost:8000](http://localhost:8000)